How to handle a passive aggressive employee

 Why are some people passive-aggressive?

 Passive-aggressive tendencies can be a form of “quiet quitting.”
 This type of passive-aggressive employee does the bare minimum to fulfill his job description — and nothing else.
-Individuals choose not to go the extra mile as a way of “getting back” for lack of fair pay, respect, or appreciation.
+Individuals choose not to go the extra mile to ” get back” for lack of fair pay, respect, or appreciation.

 Passive-aggressive behavior is on the rise